wp-plugins/webphysiology-portfolio/readme.txt

 == Support ==

-While I am open to input on defects and will try and correct them as soon as I can make time, please understand that this is side work and not my number one priority.
+I will do my best to correct any reported defects as soon as I can make time, but please understand that this is side work.
 That said, I also use this plugin and am keen to ensure it provides the intended functionality.
-As to requests for enhancements, feel free to make these but please don't be offended if I don't respond to your suggestions, of if my responses are delayed.
+As to requests for enhancements, feel free to make these and I'll do my best to respond to these requests and, for those I feel would benefit the majority of users, will add it to an enhancement request list.
+I can't say just how quickly these would be implemented but funding the request would definitely move it up in the queue.